RTL 4: History

-RTL 4's latest radical change of programming was on 18 August 2007 when RTL obtained the soccer rights (Eredivisie) but lost the rights to the NOS the following year.
-In 2008 RTL 4 went back to its roots as a family entertainment channel with programmes such as Idols, X Factor, Dancing with the Stars and Dancing on Ice.
-That year RTL 4 also launched Ik Hou Van Holland, a quiz-show around and about the Netherlands with Linda De Mol.
+Full-time widescreen broadcasts began on 1 June 2007.
+RTL 4's had a radical change of programming on 18 August 2007 when RTL obtained the football rights (Eredivisie) shared with RTL 7, using the umbrella title RTL Voetbal, but lost the rights to the NOS the following year, also due to the lack of interest by RTL and SBS.
+In 2008, RTL 4 went back to its roots as a family entertainment channel with programmes such as Idols, X Factor, Dancing with the Stars and Dancing on Ice.
+That year, RTL 4 also launched Ik hou van Holland, a quiz show around and about the Netherlands with Linda de Mol.